Skip to content

 On 15 April 2020, Maverick was originally released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.

 He has won several championships throughout his career, including the TNA X Division Championship and the WCPW Internet Championship.
-Some of his best fights include his match against Rockstar Spud for the TNA X Division Championship and his tag team match with AOP against The Bar.
+Some of his best fights include his match against Rockstar Spud for the TNA X Division Championship and his tag team matches with AOP against The Bar.

 4. El Torito – 4’5”